Double Bottom Chart Pattern Strategy

 Read our triple top patter strategy here: Triple top chart pattern strategy.

 There is no other chart pattern that illustrates the trend reversal.
 However, despite the high success rate you still need to use a protective stop loss and to wait for the breakout when trading with the double bottom chart pattern strategy.
+You can also trade with the breakout triangle strategy.

 The bottom line is that you still need a plan to successfully trade the double bottom breakout and our double bottom chart pattern strategy should answer to all your questions in regard to how to make money with this simple pattern.